-With several months to go until the onset of the nation’s upcoming general election, many Americans are putting forth speculation that the SARS-CoV-2 outbreak could in some form disrupt the voting process.
+With several months remaining until the start of the upcoming general election, many Americans speculate that the SARS-CoV-2 outbreak may interfere in some way with the voting process.

-As publicized in a new report by Pew Research Center, 67 percent, or two-thirds of Americans, theorize that it is likely the pandemic may lead to a drastic interference with the voting process on November 3rd, 2020.
+According to a recent report by the Pew Research Center, 67 percent, or two-thirds of Americans, believe that the pandemic is likely to cause significant interference with the voting process on November 3, 2020.

-In their new survey, the nonpartisan think tank recruited 4,917 adult participants.
-According to the respondents, voting for the candidate of choice by mail was deemed as the most feasible option given the circumstances of the recent outbreak.
+The nonpartisan think tank recruited 4,917 adult participants for their new survey.
+Voting by mail for the preferred candidate was deemed the most feasible option in light of the recent outbreak, according to respondents.

-Moreover, in their survey, the research team also found that Democratic-leaning respondents were less confident than their Republican counterparts of believing that all citizens expressing interest in voting will be able to in November.
+In addition, the research team found that Democratic-leaning respondents were less confident than their Republican counterparts that all citizens expressing an interest in voting in November would be able to do so.

-Most respondents also shared their belief that — no matter who occupies 1600 Pennsylvania Ave in Washington, DC in early-2021 — it is crucial for the losing candidate to publicly address the winner of the 2020 election as legitimate.
+The majority of respondents also agreed that, regardless of who occupies 1600 Pennsylvania Avenue in early 2021, the losing candidate must publicly acknowledge the victor of the 2020 election as legitimate.